yandex-cloud/docs/en/managed-sqlserver/operations/databases.md

 - API

    Use the [create](../api-ref/Database/create.md) API method and pass the following information in the request:
-   * The ID of the cluster where you want to create a database, in the `clusterId` parameter.
+   * ID of the cluster where you want to create a database, in the `clusterId` parameter.
 To find out the cluster ID, [get a list of clusters in the folder](cluster-list.md#list-clusters).
    * Database name, in the `databaseSpec.name` parameter.

       {% include [database-name-limits](../../_includes/mdb/mms/note-info-db-name-limits.md) %}